deco3500-2018/social-media/README.md

 Our team started with drafting interview questions and surveys to gather an unbiased approach to decision-making for our prototype.
 We aim to collect unbiased survey data and develop sensible decisions based on analyzed results.

-- interviews' results shown and conclude findings
+*****interviews' results shown and conclude findings

 ### our design and wireframe

 Our team moved on with coming up with some low fidelity prototype using Microsoft Word.

+******insert images

 # phase2

 #### Requirement Gathering

 ### user testing (paper prototype)
-- need some 'sketches' and wireframes to show the process
+with the paper prototype, our team went on to conduct user testing and gather more feedback. simultaneously, we are working on developing the pages on invisionapp with colour and workflow for the prototype.

+the plan is to gather feedback from the paper prototype and apply changes to the medium fidelity prototype on invsionapp.

 ### invisionapp development

-- getting feedback from the user testing on the paper prototype user testing
+the feedback we gathered from the paper prototype are ...... (refer to the paper prototype interview)

+#### Changes

+based on the feedback, we made the necessary changes to the interface to make the app more intuitive and easy to navigate around.

+changes can be seem below:

 ## Phase 3

 ### user testing on invisionapp

 we did user testing using the invisionapp and gathered some feedback.